 HOW THE PRIZE WORKS

-The opening of submissions, marked by a launch debate, happens in late autumn.
+The opening of submissions, traditionally marked by a launch debate, happens in late autumn.
 The Prize aims to tell as many publishers, editors, journalists and bloggers as possible – books can be entered by the author or their publisher and journalists by themselves or their editors.
 There is no entry fee, and no restriction on how many entries any organisation (publisher or news outlet) may enter.
 Entries close in the winter (late November for Books, January for Journalism and Exposing Britain’s Social Evils) and are listed on our website to promote as much political writing as possible.
 All work first published in the UK or Ireland in the calendar year before the date of the Prize is eligible – e.g. for the Orwell Prize 2018, work published between 1st January 2017 and 31st December 2017 may be entered.